jaysenoner99/DLA/lab3/README.md

 This script is the main training entry point for running the REINFORCE algorithm using PyTorch on CartPole-v1 or LunarLander-v3 environments.

--Manages experiment configuration and logging
+- Manages experiment configuration and logging

--Sets up environments and models
+- Sets up environments and models

--Trains a REINFORCE agent using the specified configuration
+- Trains a REINFORCE agent using the specified configuration

--Optionally visualizes the trained agent
+- Optionally visualizes the trained agent

 | Argument              | Description                                                                 |
 |-----------------------|-----------------------------------------------------------------------------|